survivorff/survivorff/README.md

 ---

-### 🧑‍💻 About Me
+### About

-I'm a backend engineer building meme coin trading infrastructure at a crypto exchange.
+Backend engineer at a crypto exchange.
+Work on trading systems and on-chain infrastructure across EVM and Solana.

-I work with EVM and Solana transaction systems daily — from order matching and trade execution to on-chain settlement and MEV protection.

-Now sharing what I learn from the inside.

 ---

-### ⚡ Tech Stack
+### Tech Stack

 <table>
   <tr>